ynqa/jnv/README.md

   [INPUT]  Optional path to a JSON file.
 If not provided or if "-" is specified, reads from standard input

 Options:
-  -e, --edit-mode <EDIT_MODE>      Edit mode for the interface ('insert' or 'overwrite'). [default: insert] -i, --indent <INDENT>            Number of spaces used for indentation in the visualized data. [default: 2] -n, --no-hint                    Disables the display of hints.
+  -c, --config <CONFIG_FILE>             Path to the configuration file.
-      --max-streams <MAX_STREAMS>  Maximum number of JSON streams to display --suggestions <SUGGESTIONS>  Number of autocomplete suggestions to show [default: 3] -h, --help                       Print help (see more with '--help') -V, --version                    Print version
+      --default-filter <DEFAULT_FILTER>  Default jq filter to apply to the input data -h, --help                             Print help (see more with '--help') -V, --version                          Print version
 ```

 ## Stargazers over time